Hephyrius/LoopExplorer.io/README.md

 ## starting the server:

-In order to run the application run the command in the Django/RingExplore directory
+In order to run the application run the command in the RingExplore directory

 python manage.py runserver Alternatively Run the StartServer.bat File in the Django Folder.